When you are asleep do you worry about this,

-Here is one that operates on just batteries and can be carried on the hiking trail or just outside around the campground.
+Here are two that operate on just batteries and can be carried on the hiking trail or just outside around the campground.

-No matter which one, or maybe both, you choose like a smoke detector or gas detector your RV is not complete and you are not fully protected nor safe until you have one.
+No matter which one you choose like a smoke detector or gas detector your RV is not complete and you are not fully protected nor safe until you have at least one WEATHER RADIO.

 Until Next Time